 Why Might You Need to Trim Your Hollow Core Door?

 There are a number of reasons you might want to trim a door.
 You might have an awkward door frame in a non-standard size that makes purchasing a new door incredibly difficult.
 You could estimate the size or even misread your tape measure.
 Mistakes do happen, and can mean that when your new door turns up it’s an inch too tall for its frame.

 You may even need to resize old doors.
 After installing a plush new carpet with a deep shaggy pile, you’ll probably notice your doors start to catch.
 The thicker the carpet, the more clearance it will need, but a new door might seem a daunting expense after replacing flooring.

 Could it be quicker, cheaper and easier just to trim the existing doors instead?

 The short answer is yes, hollow core doors can be trimmed.

 Hollow core doors have a strong block outer frame, which leaves a couple of inches of solid wood at the top, bottom and sides of the door.
 When it comes to allowing for alterations, this frame makes them a lot more forgiving than you might think.
 This counts for the sides as well as the bottom and top of the door.

-When this happens, the structural integrity of the door can be compromised.
-This can be fixed by reinserting a block from the bottom of the door, inside the veneer using glue.
+If too much is cut off the edge of a hollow core door, the structural integrity of the door can be compromised.
+This can be fixed by reinserting a block from the bottom of the door inside the veneer using glue.
 Though this may sound simple, it can be fiddly.
 There is a lot of potential for it to go wrong, leaving you with a door that is even more unsuitable than it was before.
 In general, it’s advisable to avoid going to these extremes.